Gavin-Niederman/shrewnit/README.md

 ## Unit Math

-Quantities can be multiplied and divided with un-united scalars, but not with added or subtracted.
+Quantities can be multiplied and divided by un-united scalars, but not added or subtracted by un-united scalars.

 ```rust
 let mut quantity = 1.0 * Seconds * 2.0;